 Start No Later than 8am

-Seven in the morning is a popular start time also, but 8am is the rule of thumb.
+Seven in the morning is a popular start time, but 8am is the rule of thumb.
+So, between 7am and 8am is probably the best time for a garage sale.
 I once came across a garage sale where the homeowner was setting up at 11am!
 I asked him why so late and he said he worked the night before.
 While I could sympathize, it didn’t change the fact that most garage salers start early in the morning and, well, he likely missed a good chunk of them.

 Create Curb Appeal